What Would You Live On If You Couldn't Work?

 Wrong deferred period

-If you have employer sick pay, you can't claim income protection during that period anyway.
-Match your deferred period to when your sick pay ends to avoid paying for cover you can't use.
+If you have employer sick pay, match your deferred period to when that ends — avoid paying for cover you cannot use yet.

 Not checking occupation class